Gvte-Kali/Whistor/README.md

 sudo systemctl enable --now tor
 ```

-**2. Fix the Tor system configuration**

 The default `/etc/tor/torrc` on some distributions tries to bind a DNS listener
 on port 5353 (a privileged port), which causes Tor to fail at startup.
-Edit the config to disable it — only the SOCKS5 port is needed:
+Edit the config to disable it:

 ```bash
 sudo nano /etc/tor/torrc